-Service members, your voting residence should be within the State listed on your Leave and Earnings Statement which defines your State for withholding State taxes.
+Your voting residence should be within the State listed on your Leave and Earnings Statement which defines your State for withholding State taxes.

 Don't confuse voting residence with home of record.
 Your home of record is the place you lived when you entered the military.
 It does not change while you are on active duty.
 Your voting residence may be the same as your home of record but needs to be updated if and when you decide to establish a new State of legal residence.

 Your State of legal residence is not automatically changed when you are assigned to a new duty location.

 It may be changed with your approval by submitting the appropriate paperwork to your finance officer.
 However, you should first consult legal counsel.

 You have the option to establish residency or domicile each time you are transferred to a new location.
 Once you change your residence or domicile, you may not revert to a previous residence without re-establishing a new physical presence according to residency laws of that State.

 You can't vote in person at embassies, consulates or military installations.
 The online assistant at FVAP.gov or your Voting Assistance Officer can help you complete the necessary absentee voting forms found at FVAP.gov and provide additional information.